eclipse-bluechi/bluechi/doc/dbus-interfaces.md

     for a previously offline node and the unit was already running on the node.

+  * UnitStateChanged(s node, s unit, s active_state, s substate, s reason)

+    Emited when the active state (and substate) of a monitored unit changes.
+Additionally, when a new subscription is added to a unit that is already active, a virtual event is sent.
+This makes it very easy to track the current active state of a unit.

   * UnitRemove(s node, s unit, s reason)

     Emitted when a unit is unloaded by systemd (reason=`real`), or